Climate Change Survey 2023

 If creation care has for too long been a neglected aspect of our Christian faith, surely now there is a fresh urgency to address this as creatively as possible.
 This is a new era of repentance and transformation, one in which Jesus’ great command to ‘love God and neighbour as you love yourself’ asks us to faithfully extend that to love of our ‘neighbourhood’, each local patch as well the entire earth.

-One specific way in which PCI can address this issue is to have a worship service on the theme of Climate Change.
-The pandemic has disrupted many of our plans as a denomination and as congregations.
-One consequence of this is that it has not been possible to gain General Assembly approval for an official date for such as a service.
-However, necessity may be turned into a virtue here.
-We therefore ask, even urge you to hold a Climate Change Service on a Sunday that suits your congregation sometime between the beginning of September to the end of October.
+One specific way in which PCI can address this issue is to have a worship service on the theme of creation care.
+We encourage you to hold a Creation Sunday at at time that suits your congregation .
 You may wish to tie it in with your Harvest Thanksgiving service, since the themes are deeply entwined, or you may choose to keep those services distinct.
 We hope to encourage three things in relation to a new awareness of our ecological responsibilities as Christians:

-- Worship – Climate Change Sunday Worship Service 2021
+- Worship – hold a Creation Sunday Service

 - Commit – see the 10 Practical Steps.
 There are lots of ways in which we can and should change our lifestyles.

-- Speak Up – engage local and national governments about the necessary legislative changes required to mitigate or adapt to our ecological crisis especially given the significance of COP 26 in Glasgow this November.
+- Speak Up – engage local and national governments about the necessary legislative changes required to mitigate or adapt to our ecological crisis.

 Biblical and Theological Contribution